-- 1. Install an empty sample tube on the port to be used to store krypton (the last port: 2, 4, or 6) and place a dewar cover over the sample tube stem and the $P_0$ tube stem. - 2.
-Go to Unit > Start Krypton Analysis.
+- 1. If dosing from the last sample port, install an empty sample tube on the port to be used to store krypton and place a dewar cover over the sample tube stem and the P0 tube stem. - 2.
 For each port to be used, either click Browse and select a sample file or click New to create a new sample file. - 3.
-Verify the information populated into the sample identification.
+Verify the information populated into the sample identification fields.
 This information is pulled from the sample file.
 The Density value is applicable only if using the Calculate method for the free space determination. - 4.
-Edit the $P_0$ and Bath temperature fields, if necessary. - 5.
+Edit the P0 and Bath temperature fields, if necessary. - 5.
 Click Report after analysis to generate reports automatically when the analysis is complete.
 On the Report Settings window, select the report destination.
 Click OK to return to the previous window. - 6.
 Click Start to start the analysis.
 A window displays data as they are collected.
 A short delay is encountered before the port status at the bottom of the window changes from the Idle state.

-Use the Skip function with caution; the ASAP 2460 performs multiple steps for a given task.
+Use the Skip function with caution; the analyzer performs multiple steps for a given task.
 Skipping certain steps may cause corruption of data, instrument damage, or personal injury.